As Regulations Roll Back, Could Clean Water Protection Business Dry Up?

 "One of the most gratifying things about the job is seeing nature come back to life," Davis says.

-The country's lost more than half of its wetlands.
+The country has lost more than half of its wetlands.
 The Clean Water Act says that when developers fill in protected wetlands, they have to offset that damage by creating more or restoring them somewhere else.
 Davis' company operates "mitigation banks" to help them do that.
-EIP funds wetland restoration through private investment, and then sells credits to developers who impact other, protected waterways.
+EIP funds wetland restoration through private investment and then sells credits to developers who impact other, protected waterways.

-Mitigation banks sold about $4.8 billion in credits in 2018, and the industry directly employs more people than coal, steel or logging.
-Those workers include "everything from heavy equipment operators to landscape planners and architects," Davis says.
+Mitigation banks sold about $4.8 billion in credits in 2018, and the industry directly employs more people than the coal, steel or logging industries.
+Those workers include everyone "from heavy equipment operators to landscape planners and architects," Davis says.

 Before mitigation banks took off, developers often restored their own fragments of wetlands near their sites.
-But Davis says by pooling investor money, mitigation banks can take on projects that are huge in scale and geared towards improving entire ecosystems.
+But Davis says that by pooling investor money, mitigation banks can take on projects that are huge in scale and geared toward improving entire ecosystems.
 Plus, he says, they do it faster and cheaper than ever before.
 About 1,600 mitigation banks across the country have restored more than a million acres of wetlands.

 "The most exciting thing about this industry is that it fundamentally aligns economics and ecology," Davis says.

 But some in the industry worry that the regulatory rollbacks threaten their business.
-Wendy Weaver, with Montana Aquatic Resources Services — a nonprofit that does wetland mitigation under the Clean Water Act — says the new rule could have huge impacts on her program.
+Wendy Weaver — with Montana Aquatic Resources Services, a nonprofit that does wetland mitigation under the Clean Water Act — says the new rule could have huge impacts on her program.

-"That might mean we're still around and it might mean we're not," Weaver says.
+"That might mean we're still around, and it might mean we're not," Weaver says.

 Weaver says it makes her "sick to her stomach" to think that wetlands protection organizations could have a lot less work.